-With this in mind, iOS 12 and macOS Mojave introduced a feature for auditing your passwords.
-You can quickly see which passwords you have used in more than one place and take the opportunity to change them.
+With this in mind, iOS, iPadOS, and macOS have a built-in feature for auditing your passwords.
+You can quickly see which passwords you have used in more than one place, those that are weak or compromised, and take the opportunity to change them.

 To protect yourself, your accounts, and your online presence better, here’s how to use password auditing on iPhone, iPad, and Mac.

 1) Open the Settings app, tap Passwords, and authenticate using Face ID, Touch ID, or device passcode.